-The new coronavirus (COVID-19) has cost the lives of more than 707.000 while confirmed cases exceed 18.800.000.
-Although coronavirus started in China in early 2020, now it has spread over Europe where Italy and the UK have the most deaths.
-Also, Brazil, Canada, France and Spain top the list with the countries affected significantly.
+The new coronavirus (COVID-19) has cost the lives of more than 1,113,000 while confirmed cases exceed 39,000,000.
+Although coronavirus started in China in early 2020, now it has spread all over the world, with the US accounting for the most deaths.
+Also, Europe, South America and India top the list with the regions affected significantly.

 - Maritime Health

 Update 19th October: Live map depicts spread of coronavirus19/10/2020

 IG Clubs: the plight of seafarers should be high on everyone’s agenda19/10/2020

 UK MAIB warning: CO alarms onboard can save lives19/10/2020